 Nobody has ever been successful on their own.
-A big part of our success lies in our partnerships with companies, universities, and local and international organizations.
+A big part of Better Globe Forestry Ltd’s (BGF) success lies in its partnerships with companies, universities, and local and international organizations.

-We work together with many different partners to manage different parts of our business.
-We are a Kenyan forestry company, and there are many parts of our business that we could never do ourselves.
-We therefore collaborate with, among others, the following companies and organizations:
+BGF works together with many different partners to manage different parts of its business.
+BGF is a Kenyan forestry company, and there are many parts of their business that they could never do themselves.
+BGF is therefore proud to collaborate with, among others, the following esteemed companies and organizations:

-- KenGen – with a simple comparison, one can say that KenGen is the Kenyan equivalent of the Swedish energy company Vattenfall.
-It is the largest energy producer in Kenya and we have worked together for many years.
-We have, among other things, received land for our upcoming processing industry.
-In exchange KenGen has, among other things, had the benefit of reduced erosion and jobs for many people in connection with their dams.
-Our respective foundations work together and you can read more on their website KenGen Foundation about our various projects.
+- KenGen – is the largest energy producer in Kenya, and the company has collaborated with BGF for many years.
+BGF has, among other things, received land for their in-vitro seedling production facility and upcoming wood processing industry.
+In exchange, KenGen has had the benefit of reduced erosion and job creation for many people in connection with their dams.
+You can read more about BGF’s tree-planting project with Kengen on the website of the KenGen Foundation.

-- Child Africa – is the Ugandan/Norwegian charity organization that runs several of the schools that Better Globe has built and renovated.
+- Child Africa International – is the Ugandan/Norwegian charity organization that runs several schools that Better Globe customers have helped finance construction and renovations for through the sales of Donation Packages.

-- K-Rep Bank / Sidian Bank – a Kenyan bank specialized in microfinance and that helps and starts the microcreditbanks that we are funding.
+- K-Rep Bank / Sidian Bank – a Kenyan bank that is specializing in microfinance.
+K-Rep helps and starts the microcredit banks our customers are funding through the Donation Package.

-- University of Ghent, Belgium – since 2007, we have a partnership with this university in Belgium, which during a number of years has sent us students who write their master theses with us.
-The work has focused on the refining and in-vitro cultivation of our Mukau tree.
+- University of Ghent, Belgium – since 2007, BGF has a partnership with this university in Belgium, which has sent students who write their master theses to Kenya for several years.
+The work has focused on the refining and in-vitro cultivation of BGF’s Mukau tree (Melia volkensii).

-- Nairobi University, Kenya – for several years we have worked with the local university on in-vitro cultivation of our different trees.
+- Nairobi University, Kenya – for several years, BGF has worked with the local university on the in-vitro cultivation of the Mukau tree.

-- Makere University, Uganda – since a while back we also cooperate on forestry operations.
+- Makere University, Uganda – since a while back, the university also cooperates on forestry operations with BGF in Uganda.

 - Kenya Forestry Service (KFS)